runningdan/Support-Vector-Machine/README.md

 ### SVM Introduction

 The goal of an svm is to separate a n-dimensional feature space with a single hyperplane.
 We can use this to classify groups of related data.
-The hyperplane allows the SVM algorithm to make a prediction on an input based on which side it falls on.
+The hyperplane allows the SVM algorithm to make a prediction on an input based its coordinates.

 This library leverages the power of the svm algorithm while only using one dependency - numpy.
 Numpy is a python math library that contains functions to assist when working with linear algebra.